joachimnorden/product-landingpage/README.md

     -   #### Colour Scheme

-        -   The two main colours used are Code Insititue red, and white.
+        -   The two main colours used are Black and pink.
+With a green CTA color.

     -   #### Typography